perpetualKid/BrickPi.Uwp/README.md

 ```

-To avoid raising events on noisy data, ie. where ambient light floats, or ultraonic distance may vary by few cm, a Threshold could be set with some sensors, which means no event will be raised if the change is less than the threshold value.
+To avoid raising events on noisy data, ie. where ambient light floats, or ultrasonic distance may vary by few cm, a Threshold could be set with some sensors, which means no event will be raised if the change is less than the threshold value.

 ```C#
 ultrasonic.Threshold = 5;